kishanpatel789/kp_data_dev_site/content/posts/019_SlowlyChangingDimensions.md

 A huge customer moved to another state.
 Like a good minion, I updated the customer's address in the data warehouse.

-When the annual report went out, the CEO asked why the historical numbers by state were different. 😰
+When the annual report went out, the CFO asked why the historical totals by state were different. 😰

-Answer: The data warehouse now had no record of the customer's previous address.
+Answer: The data warehouse had no record of the customer's previous address.
+My change overwrote the old address.

 That's when I felt the pain of poor data modeling.
-My data warehouse was not designed to reflect the real world, like customers hopping to new locations.
+My data warehouse was not designed to reflect what the company needed, like customer's current address AND their previous addresses.

 That's also when I came across "Slowly Changing Dimension" tables.

-Today we'll discuss what SCDs are and which types are commonly used.
-Let's go!
+Save your butt from the CFO's fire.
+Use Slowly Changing Dimensions (SCDs) in your data warehouse.

 ## Background

 In the world of data modeling, the Kimball Data Model features a **fact** table linked to several **dimension** tables.

-Records in a fact table describe an event, or something that happened.
+Records in a fact table describe *events*.
 Rows may represent a transaction on amazon.com or someone checking into the hospital.

-Here's a sample fact table of encounters at St. Mungo's Hospital for Magical Maladies and Injuries:
+Here's a sample fact table of medical encounters at St. Mungo's Hospital for Magical Maladies and Injuries:

 <p markdown=1 class="text-center">
 `fct_encounter`